 15. Dakhshinkali Temple is located at Pharping, Kathmandu which is revered to the fierce goddess Kali.
 This temple was built in 1855 by Rani Rashmoni, a devotee of Lord Kali.
 Lord Kali is the reincarnation of goddess Parvati and this temple was built to pay her respect and thank her for her robust deeds.

-Twice a week the sacrifices of the animals are made for the offering to the deity to satisfy her bloodthirst in return to her well wishes.
+Twice a week the sacrifices of the animals are made for the offering to the deity to satisfy her bloodthirst in return for good wishes.
 This temple is one of the most important temples for Hindu pilgrimages.
 Apart from it, this temple is located between big rock structures and is very beautiful.
 There is Bagmati river where the offerings can be made and lots of bells are hung by people hoping their wish shall come true.

 The beautiful garden, lust forest, and peaceful area with listening to the calming “Om Mane Padme Hum” mantra by the monks is the perfect place for meditation.
 You will also get to see the monks learning and teaching about the Tibetan Buddhist culture.